A Central Limit Theorem for the average target hitting time for a random walk on a random graph: Introduction

 Let $H_{ij}$ be the expected time it takes the walk to reach vertex $j\in V$ when starting from vertex $i\in V$.
-Let
+Of course, $H_{ij}$ will generally, among others, depend on the graph distance of $i$ and $j$.
+To compensate for this one introduces

-be the \emph{mean target hitting time} and the \emph{mean starting hitting time}, respectively.
+These quantities are called the \emph{mean target hitting time} and the \emph{mean starting hitting time}, respectively.
 Note that $H_j$ and $H^i$ are expectation values in the random walk measure, but with respect to the realization of the random graph, they are random variables.
-In \cite{LT14}, the asymptotic behaviour of $H_j$ and $H^i$ where analyzed on the level of a law of large numbers.
+In \cite{LT14}, the asymptotic behaviour of $H_j$ and $H^i$ was analyzed on the level of a Law of Large Numbers.
 It was shown that

 asymptotically almost surely proving a conjecture from \cite{sood}.
 In \cite{HL19} this result was extended to random hypergraphs.
+Such results can be considered Laws of Large Numbers for the average target or starting hitting times, respectively.
+After having proved them, a natural question is the one about fluctuations around such a Law of Large Numbers.
 In \cite{loewe2020} we proved a Central Limit Theorem (CLT) for the mean starting hitting time $H^i$ based on a CLT for incomplete U-statistics over a triangular array of random variables proved in \cite{loewe2020A}.
+However, this technique cannot be used to also prove a CLT for the mean target hitting time.